 The prison boat which was currently in the harbor was commandeered to travel to the Tua Marina to arrest Te Rauparaha and Rangihaeata for the destruction of surveyors property.
 If this had arrived 2 weeks later it might have given precious time for them to have come to a different conclusion.

 Wakefield and Thompson gathered as many settlers as they could a lot of them Quakers.
 Anyone who had a weapon, it didn’t matter what condition it was in, was gathered to join the party.
 There was a group of people working on the road who were rounded up on the way to the boat, these people did not have a chance to go home and say good bye or get weapons, and many of these people died during the incident.

 Lloyd then spoke about the meeting at Tua Marina, in which Wakefield and Thompson confronted Te Rauparaha regarding the charges.
 Thompson slapped away Te Rauparaha’s hand when he extended it to shake hands.
-Te Rauparaha also stated that since the surveyors on his land, using his timber to build their huts, was in fact burning his own property.
-Te Rauparaha still urging Wakefield to stand down and wait for Spain to give his ruling.
+Te Rauparaha responded to the charges stating that since the surveyors on his land were using his timber to build their huts, he was in fact burning his own property.
+Te Rauparaha was still urging Wakefield to stand down and wait for Spain to give his ruling before doing anything.

 Lloyd went into Te Rauparaha’s 3 sons, who had all turned Christian.
 Rawiri Kingi Puaha was there, preaching peace in both Maori and English to avoid fighting, however this did not work.

 Lloyd then explained the event as it happened, from the shot coming from the settlers side, which had come from several first account testimony from the settlers, to the battle, the retreat, the surrender, and finally the executions.